Timeline

 Rules Cyclopedia lvl 1-36 Wrath of Immortals lvl 36+

 The D&D Rules Cyclopedia released in 1991 was a 300-page hardback book that collated the vast majority of the Classic D&D rules from the Basic, Expert, Companion and Master rules (and other supplements) into one single tome.
 Unlike 3rd Edition’s Rules Compendium, the Rules Cyclopedia contained everything you need to play.
-From complete character generation for all levels of play from 1st to 36th (and beyond)
+From complete character generation for all levels of play from 1st to 36th (and beyond) to monster stat blocks, a complete game world (with colour hex maps) and more, the Rules Cyclopedia has the lot.

 Basically, if it’s in D&D, it’s in this book.
 To get the equivalent content in D&D 3rd Edition (see below) – the three Core Books and several supplements is needed.